-- "(4) The establishment of performance standards for businesses to replace design or operational standards required in the rule. - "(e) (f) An agency shall include information on any business economic impact statement whether the proposed rule is proposed as a result of a requirement issued by a federal agency. - "(f)(g) A business economic impact statement required to be filed pursuant to this section shall be filed with the Legislative Reference Service at the same time as the proposed rule is certified to the Legislative Reference Service and shall be available for public inspection. - "(g) (h) Each agency that files a business economic impact statement, at the time it is filed, shall place that statement on its website in a location that is easily accessible by the general public, or, if the agency does not have a website, on a website operated or maintained by the executive branch. - "(h) (i) If the committee or its successor committee, agency, or service determines that an agency or a division of an agency exists primarily to perform certification or licensing-related functions, the agency is
+- "(4) The establishment of performance standards for businesses to replace design or operational standards required in the rule. - "(e) (f) An agency shall include information on any business economic impact statement whether the proposed rule is proposed as a result of a requirement issued by a federal agency. - "(f)(g) A business economic impact statement required to be filed pursuant to this section shall be filed with the Legislative Reference Service Legislative Services

+Agency at the same time as the proposed rule is certified to the Legislative Reference Service Legislative Services Agency and shall be available for public inspection. - "(g) (h) Each agency that files a business economic impact statement, at the time it is filed, shall place that statement on its website in a location that is easily accessible by the general public, or, if the agency does not have a website, on a website operated or maintained by the executive branch. - "(h) (i) If the committee or its successor committee, agency, or service determines that an agency or a division of an agency exists primarily to perform certification or licensing-related functions, the agency is not required to comply with the provisions of this section unless the committee or its successor committee, agency, or service determines in writing that an agency's proposal has such a negative impact on businesses that the filing of a business economic impact statement is warranted.

-1 not required to comply with the provisions of this section 2 unless the committee or its successor committee, agency, or service determines in writing that an agency's proposal has 3 such a negative impact on businesses that the filing of a 4 5 business economic impact statement is warranted.
-Notwithstanding the provisions of subsection (c) of Section 6 7 41-22-6 providing that a rule is effective 45 days after 8 filing with Legislative Reference Service the Legislative 9 Services Agency, in any case in which the committee or its 10 successor committee, agency, or service determines that the filing of a business economic impact statement is warranted as 11 provided herein, the effective date of the rule shall be 45 12 13 additional days after the effective date specified in subsection (c) of Section 41-22-6.
-In all other respects, the 14 15 remainder of this chapter shall continue to apply to the proposed rule.
+Notwithstanding the provisions of subsection (c) of Section 41-22-6 providing that a rule is effective 45 days after filing with Legislative Reference Service the Legislative Services Agency, in any case in which the committee or its successor committee, agency, or service determines that the filing of a business economic impact statement is warranted as provided herein, the effective date of the rule shall be 45 additional days after the effective date specified in subsection (c) of Section 41-22-6.
+In all other respects, the proposed rule.

-"(i) (j) An agency or department shall fulfill any request for license or permit within 28 calendar days after receiving the application or notify the applicant of the reason for failure to issue the license or permit.
+"(i) (j) An agency or department shall fulfill any request for $\underline{a}$ license or permit within $\underline{28}$ $\underline{30}$ calendar days after receiving the application or notify the applicant of the reason for failure to issue the license or permit.